DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 The tension between institutions and ‘rogues’, and how to resolve it, is one of the red threads in our collection.
-Solutions include cooperation with institutions that have a track record in providing a home for archives of activism, be they made from within a movement as it is unfolding or post-hoc collected by allies.
+Solutions include cooperation with institutions that have a track record in providing a home for the archives of activism, whether made from within a movement as it is unfolding or post-hoc collected by allies.
 In contrast to the caricatural linking of ‘the archive’ to oppressive state power, an exploration of the variety of archives in practice points to the